kimpossible7/website-blocker/README.md

 # website-blocker

 download it and update website list and timming according to your choice, then add this to your task schedulare to run it immediately on the start of the system.
-Don't forget to save it with extension .pyw
+Don't forget to save it with extension .pyw. only for windows.

 Tech used : Python